 This year, as CWCI Australia celebrates 40 years of KYB by Correspondence, we are regularly sharing stories from women who do KYB C studies.
-This month we hear from another student, Lyndall.
-We hope you enjoy reading her story.
+This month we hear from Leane, a student, and Holly, a mentor.
+We hope you enjoy reading their stories.
 If you are interested in finding out how you can do KYB studies by Correspondence, please contact the CWCI Australia Head Office via our website contact form.
 Our friendly office staff will respond to you as soon as possible.

 When I was living on the Sunshine Coast, I attended a KYB Course which would have been about 20 years ago for a term, and I enjoyed it immensely.
 I am now living in Tasmania and the community I am living in does not have any Bible Studies and felt something was missing, and I thought I would love to do something that would take me through the Bible.

 After attending a term with KYB and hearing about it on and off over the years, I decided I would follow up with KYB on the Internet and found I could do KYBC and have now been a student for approximately 16 months and loving every minute of it.

 The difference KYBC has made is that I enjoy taking time out in the day to sit and read the sections I am studying from and reading the Bible.
 It is making me look at each book of the bible in a different way.
 My tutors are wonderful in giving me very positive feedback.

 The reason I would encourage a friend or someone I know to read the bible with KYBC is that you learn so much from the study and gives you something to really think about and do in your own life.

 I first found out about KYBC through a small advertisement in CWCI BOND magazine, asking for tutors to volunteer.